cybercryptio/d1-client-dotnet/Encryptonize.Client/README.md

 ### Build

-**TODO**: Change description here

-To be able to locate the necessary protobuf files, you can either define the environment variable `PROTOBUF_PATH` to point to the directory containing the protobuf files, or checkout the [TODO repository](TODO) on the relative path `../encryptonize-core/` **TODO** change to correct path.
+To be able to locate the necessary protobuf files, you can either define the environment variable `PROTOBUF_PATH` to point to the directory containing the protobuf files, or checkout the [encryptonize-core repository](https://github.com/cyber-crypt-com/encryptonize-core) on the relative path `../encryptonize-core/` and the [encryptonize-objects repository](https://github.com/cyber-crypt-com/encryptonize-objects) on the relative path `../encryptonize-objects`.
 Build the library:

 ```bash